jsom1/jsom1.github.io/_walkthroughs/Blue.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_blue_win.png)
 </div>

 And it's a win!
-I think the version detected by the script might have been wrong.
-Anyway, we don't have a nice shell, but we can execute commands (note that we could try to get one with the command *shell*).
+We don't have a nice shell, but we can execute commands (note that we could try to get one with the command *shell*).
 Let's see who we are:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_blue_whoami.png)